EliGilmour/Eli-1/_posts/2023-01-11-Gradingsection2.md

 4: I would give this submission a 1 in this row because it has two program code segments one showing a student-developed procedure Requirements for program code segments with at least one parameter that has an effect on the functionality of the procedure.
 Also one showing where the student-developed procedure is being called.

+5: I would give this submission a 0 on this row because

+6: